Type system¶

 mut c:ct = a // OK even different order because all names match

-mut d:dt = a // OK, call initial to type cast
+mut d:dt = a // OK, calls init to typecast at construction

 - To string: The